Nodal Hybrid Neural Solvers for Parametric PDE Systems: Introduction

 \section{Introduction}

-The linear elasticity model serves as the cornerstone of solid mechanics \cite{atkin2013introduction, ting1996anisotropic, wang2008recent}, characterizing the stress-strain behavior of deformable bodies subject to external loads.
-This framework is ubiquitous across engineering disciplines, including civil, aerospace, and mechanical engineering.
-Mathematically, the governing equations constitute a prototypical system of vector-valued partial differential equations (PDEs), distinguished by the inherent coupling between vector components.
-Driven by the escalating demand for high-fidelity simulations, solving these equations on complex geometries with heterogeneous materials imposes stringent requirements on the efficiency and robustness of computational algorithms \cite{ciarlet2002finite, hughes2012finite}.
+Partial differential equations (PDEs) are fundamental mathematical tools for describing continuous physical processes and play a central role in scientific and engineering applications, including solid mechanics, fluid dynamics, electromagnetics, heat transfer, and multiphysics coupling problems \cite{evans2022partial}.
+However, the complexity of real-world problems introduces significant challenges for PDE solvers.
+For instance, computational domains are often geometrically irregular, and many PDEs are inherently vector-valued with strong multiphysics coupling, which substantially increases the difficulty of numerical solution.

-The finite element method (FEM) remains the predominant discretization technique due to its flexibility in handling complex geometries and multi-physics coupling \cite{rannacher1997feed}.
-Discretization typically yields large-scale sparse linear systems.
-To solve such systems, classical iterative algorithms \cite{saad2003iterative}—such as Jacobi, Gauss-Seidel, conjugate gradient, and generalized minimal residual (GMRES)—combined with preconditioning techniques like multigrid (MG) \cite{trottenberg2000multigrid, li2025vertex} or domain decomposition methods, generally perform well.
-However, in regimes characterized by strong heterogeneity, pronounced anisotropy, or unstructured mesh topologies, these traditional methods often suffer from severe convergence degradation.
-Furthermore, constructing effective preconditioners for such scenarios is non-trivial and often necessitates heuristic parameter tuning.
-Consequently, achieving efficient solutions to complex systems while maintaining theoretical convergence guarantees remains a critical challenge in numerical analysis.
+The finite element method (FEM) is widely used for PDE discretization due to its flexibility in handling complex geometries and boundary conditions \cite{rannacher1997feed}, which typically results in large-scale sparse linear systems.
+Classical iterative methods \cite{saad2003iterative}, such as Jacobi, Gauss--Seidel, the conjugate gradient (CG) method, and the generalized minimal residual (GMRES) method, combined with advanced preconditioning techniques including multigrid methods \cite{trottenberg2000multigrid,li2025vertex} and domain decomposition methods \cite{toselli2004domain}, have demonstrated remarkable performance for solving such systems.
+Nevertheless, when the system exhibits strong heterogeneity, severe anisotropy, or complex unstructured mesh topology, these traditional approaches may suffer from significantly degraded convergence rates, difficulty in constructing effective preconditioners, and the need for empirical tuning of algorithmic parameters.
+These limitations reduce their usability and automation in practical applications.

-Recently, deep learning has emerged as a transformative tool in scientific computing, offering novel perspectives on numerical method development.
-Research on solving physical problems, such as linear elasticity, generally follows two paradigms.
-The first utilizes deep neural networks to approximate the solution directly, exemplified by physics-informed neural networks, which embed PDE residuals into the loss function \cite{wang2025novel}.
-The second focuses on neural operators, such as DeepONet \cite{lu2021learning} and the Fourier neural operator (FNO) \cite{lifourier}, which learn the mapping from parameter space (e.g., material properties, external forces) to solution space, serving as surrogates for traditional solvers \cite{taghikhani2025neural}.